Andrewfragkiadakis/andrewfragkiadakis.github.io/README.md

 ## About Me
 I’m an IT & Computer Engineering student with expertise in networking, system administration, and web development.
-This site is a creative representation of my professional journey.
+This site is a creative representation of my professional journey, now available in both English and Greek.

 ---
 Built with ❤️ using HTML, CSS, and JavaScript.